isomerpages/govtech-gobusiness-main/pages/epjs/upgrade-skills/skillsfuture-queen-bee-networks.md

 ### Subsidies and funding:

--There is no cost to join a SkillsFuture Queen Bee network.
+There is no cost to join a SkillsFuture Queen Bee network.
 The prevailing subsidies and funding will apply when companies take up the jobs and skills initiatives mapped out in the skills development plan

 ---